lastcolour/GamePractice/README.md

 # Editor

-The Engine's Editor is PyQt5 application that allow to setup/update game entities; Editor is communicating with Engine via ctype API with Engine;
+The Engine's Editor is PyQt5 application that allow to setup/update game entities; Editor is communicating with Engine via ctype API;

 ## Info